 When to test:

 - If you have symptoms or have been exposed (or potentially exposed) to an individual with COVID-19 you should self-test or get tested at a healthcare facility.

 - Because you can be infected without symptoms or a known exposure to someone with COVID-19, using a self-test before gathering with others, either within your household or outside of your household, can inform you about your risk of spreading COVID-19 to others.

-- A negative result means that the test did not detect the virus and that you may not have an infection, but it does not rule out infection.
+- A negative result means that the test did not detect the virus and that you may not have an infection, but it does not rule out infection, especially when self-testing.
 Repeating an at-home test within a few days, with at least 24 hours between tests, will increase the confidence that you are not infected.

-- Free at-home tests may also be available at Local Health Units, public libraries, or local pharmacies.
-Supplies are limited, so you may want to call first.
+- Free or low-cost at-home tests may be available at Local Health Units or local pharmacies.

-- As of January 15, commercial insurance carriers are required to pay or reimburse for individually purchased self-tests (check with your insurance provider for conditions).
+- Commercial insurance carriers are required to pay or reimburse for individually purchased self-tests (check with your insurance provider for conditions).

 How to perform a COVID-19 self-test:

 - Always carefully review the instructions that come with your home test before getting started.
 There are many different manufacturers of home tests and the instructions may vary.